Exit Times for a Discrete Markov Additive Process: Upward Exit Problems

-As discussed in \cite{IVAN2}, the right solutions of these two equations cannot be determined analytically except in some special cases.
-However, there exists a number of numerical algorithms which can be employed, e.g.\,the iterative algorithm \cite{NEUT}), logarithmic reduction \cite{LRAM} and the cyclic reduction \cite{BIME}, to mention a few.
-For further details on the variety of algorithms available for solving the above equations, see \cite{BIETAL} and references therein.
+\item Superimposing killing in the above produces the transform of the first passage time, namely \,$\mathbb{E}\left( {v}^{\tau_a} ; J_{\tau_a} \right)$, such that \begin{linenomath*} \end{linenomath*} and $\widetilde{\bold{G}}_{v}$ is the right solution of $\widetilde{\bold{F}}(\cdot) = {v}^{-1}\bold{I}$. \item As discussed in \cite{IVAN2}, the right solutions of the above equations cannot be determined analytically except in some special cases.
+However, there exists a number of numerical algorithms which can be employed, e.g., the iterative algorithm \cite{NEUT}, logarithmic reduction \cite{LRAM} and the cyclic reduction \cite{BIME}, to name a few.
+For further details on the variety of algorithms available for solving such equations, see \cite{BIETAL} and references therein. \end{enumerate} \end{Remark}